Practice overview

 Personal injury

-Charlotte has represented both Claimants and Defendants in liability disputes arising out of road traffic accidents and cycling accidents (including claims under the Highways Act 1980), as well as Occupiers’ Liability cases.
+Charlotte has represented both Claimants and Defendants in liability disputes arising out of road traffic accidents and cycling accidents (including claims under the Highways Act 1980), as well as Occupiers’ Liability and Employers’ liability cases.
 Charlotte also has experience of trials involving collisions with buses and emergency service vehicles.
 She has secured successful outcomes in numerous credit hire cases, particularly high-value Basic Hire Rate disputes; she also has experience in credit hire cases involving taxi cabs and commercial vehicles.

 Recent Work

-- Assisted Charles Bagot KC with the researching and drafting of an expert report in the matter of Roberts v Islamic Public of Iran(20-cv-1227-RCL 07-05-2023), a case concerning explosively formed perpetrator (“EFP”) attacks carried out by Iran-supported insurgents during the United States’ military occupation in Iraq.
+- Assisted Charles Bagot KC with the researching and drafting of an expert report in the matter of Roberts v Islamic Public of Iran (20-cv-1227-RCL 07-05-2023), a case concerning explosively formed perpetrator (“EFP”) attacks carried out by Iran-supported insurgents during the United States’ military occupation in Iraq.
 The report considered a choice-of-laws dispute and opined on whether the plaintiffs had any entitlement to damages as secondary victims of state-sponsored terrorism.
 Specifically, the report examined the potential applicability of the Victims of Overseas Terrorism Compensation Scheme, and the Criminal Injuries Compensation Scheme 2012.

 - Charlotte is a confident trial advocate with extensive experience of witness handling and submissions.
 She has acted as sole counsel in multi-track trials pleaded up to £400,000.